Plant quarantine & food safety

-The New Zealand Ministry of Agriculture and Forestry approved access to the New Zealand market for Australian mangoes in 2004, papaya in 2006 and lychee in 2008.
+The New Zealand Ministry of Primary Industries approved access to the New Zealand market for Australian mangoes in 2004, papaya in 2006, lychee in 2008 and tomatoes and capsicum in 2013.
 Irradiation is the approved treatment for the insects of concern to New Zealand and the minimum dose required by New Zealand for the insect pests of concern is 250 Gy.

 Malaysia has approved irradiation as a treatment for Australian mangoes.
 The minimum dose required by Malaysia for the insect pests of concern is 300 Gy.

-The United States Department of Agriculture is considering access to the United States for Australian mangoes and lychee.
-Irradiation is expected to be the approved treatment.
-The USDA is expected to establish a minimum dose of 400 Gy for their insect pests of concern.
+The United States Department of Agriculture granted access to the United States for Australian mangoes and lychee in September 2013.
+Irradiation is the approved treatment; a minimum dose of 400 Gy for the insect pests of concern.

-Biosecurity Australia has approved irradiation as a treatment for Indian mangoes.
+The Australian Department of Agriculture (DA) Biosecurity has approved irradiation as a treatment for Indian mangoes.

 Within Australia there is an agreed interstate irradiation treatment for fruit flies and other insects of concern within horticulture, ICA-55.